 Benefits increased in 2022

 SSDI and SSI benefits increased as of January 1, 2022.
-Recipients of SSI benefits saw the maximum federal benefit increase to $841 for individuals and $1,261 for couples where both spouses qualify for SSI.
+Recipients of SSI benefits saw the maximum federal benefits increase to $841 for individuals and $1,261 for couples where both spouses qualify for SSI.
 What you actually receive each month may be less than the maximum benefit if you have income from sources other than SSI.
-It could be more if you live in one of the states that supplements the federal SSI benefit for its eligible residents.
+It could be more if you live in one of the states that supplement the federal SSI benefit for its eligible residents.